ziglang/zig/README.md

  * Eliminate the need for header files (when using zig internally).
  * Tagged union enum type.
  * Resilient to parsing errors to make IDE integration work well.
+ * Eliminate the preprocessor, but have a plan for how to do things you would want to use the preprocessor for such as conditional compilation.
  * Ability to mark functions as test and automatically run them in test mode.
    This mode should automatically provide test coverage.
  * Friendly toward package maintainers.